ophl55/scripts/README.md

 # scripts
 some scripts i frequently use

+## pdflinkextractor.sh
+extracts links to a list stored in a file and downloads the list

+ * param 1: web-site
+ * parem 2: pattern to find the required links

 ## setWindow
 opens a program in a new window and sets the window to 1/3 of the screen.